dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md

 # required metadata

 title: Configure MAM policies in the Intune console | Microsoft Intune
-description: Mobile application management policies in Microsoft Intune let you modify the functionality of apps that you deploy to help bring them into line with your company's compliance and security policies.
+description: Mobile application management policies in Microsoft Intune let you modify the functionality of apps that you deploy to help align them with your company's compliance and security policies.
 keywords:
 author: robstackmsft
 manager: arob98